"There must be a beginning of any great matter, but the continuing unto the end until it be thoroughly finished yields the true glory."

 No-Gear Level: Several levels see Nate start weaponless, though it's not usually long before he finds a gun, or stealth kills a mook to get one.

 Noodle Incident: Casual conversations reveal that the characters have many in-jokes.

 Sully: How much you wanna bet that if we follow this hose, it'll lead us right to the camp?
 Nate: You always follow the hose.
 Just like back in Montreal, huh?
 Sully: You're never gonna let that one go, are you?

 The incidents tend to have a bit of foreshadowing as well, such as the following example:

 Sully: You aren't going to get us lost again are you?
 This place reminds me of Peru.
 Nate: Oh, you really want to bring up Peru?!
 Sully: You're not still holding that over me, are you?
 Nate: I was fifteen, Sully!
-I should have known after meeting you that I'd end up in prison within the year.
+You should have known after I met you that I'd end up in prison within the year.
 Sully: Yeah, but I got you out, didn't I?I alwaysget you out.

 Nothing Is Scarier: Walking through the Nazi base just KNOWING that there might be zombies around the corner is way scarier than actually fighting them.